- Clinical science

-- Indications: grade IV internal hemorrhoids or no improvement of condition after clinical interventions
+- Indications: grade IV internal hemorrhoids and no improvement of condition after clinical interventions

-- Internal: Mucous and fecal debris deposited by prolapsed internal hemorrhoids onto external anal tissue causes local irritation and inflammation.
+- Internal: prolapse of internal hemorrhoid → accumulation of mucus and fecal debris in external anal tissue → local irritation and inflammation

-- External: may become acutely thrombosed (e.g., with excessive straining) → necrosis of overlying skin → bleeding
+- External: may become acutely thrombosed (e.g., with excessive straining) → necrosis of overlying skin and bleeding